gvkhna/perlbox/README.md

     $ vagrant up

-#### WARNING: It's not stuck, just give it anywhere from a few minutes to a few days!

-### Everythings good to go, enjoy.
+### The box comes with a clean perl installation, everythings good to go, enjoy.

-    $ echo 'which perl && which cpanm && cpanm Mojolicious::Lite' | vagrant ssh
+    $ vagrant ssh -c 'which perl && which cpanm && cpanm Mojolicious::Lite'
     /home/vagrant/perl5/perlbrew/perls/perl-5.16.0/bin/perl
     /home/vagrant/perl5/perlbrew/perls/perl-5.16.0/bin/cpanm
     Mojolicious::Lite is up to date.

+### If you make any changes to the dependencies, simply

+    $ vagrant provision

 ## How can I help?